 - Cocktail Hour – Let’s face it – nobody ever knows what to do during that hour of down time between the ceremony and the reception.
 Make your cocktail hour a little less awkward and a lot more fun with a belly dance show!
 Your guests will enjoy plenty of photo ops and even learn a few new moves while they wait for you and your wedding party to make your grand entrance.

 - Grand Entrance/Zeffa – Loud, proud and absolutely fabulous, the zeffa (also spelled zaffa or zaffe) is a traditional Middle Eastern grand entrance that’s making a big comeback!
-Carrara can perform your zaffa old-school Egyptian style with a candelabra, or work with male dabke dancers and drummers as she leads you and your wedding party into the room.
+Carrara performs zaffas as a soloist and can provide additional Arabic drummers if requested.
 Read more about it in Carrara’s blog: All About the Zaffa. **We do not provide zaffa entertainment without a belly dance contract.

 - Wedding Ceremony – Did you know that you could have a belly dancer dance you down the aisle?
 While this option is far less common, one of Carrara’s all-time fondest wedding memories involved dancing the bride down the aisle to the couple’s favorite song.

 - La Hora Loca – Cut loose and go crazy during the last hour of your reception!
 You don’t have to be Latino to embrace this hot Miami trend.
-Carrara is available to perform solo or can partner with and/or provide additional belly dancers (or stilt walkers, or other performers) to create a mini Carnival at your wedding and send the party off with a bang.
+Carrara is available to perform solo or can partner with and/or provide additional belly dancers (or samba dancers, stilt walkers, or other performers) to create a mini Carnival at your wedding and send the party off with a bang.

 - Rehearsal Dinners & Engagement Parties – Who says you have to save all the fun for your wedding day?
 A belly dance performance is the perfect way to break the ice and get everyone in the mood for celebration at your rehearsal dinner or engagement party!